lvgl/lv_port_linux/boards/toradex-verdin_imx8m_mini/README.md

 The following steps come from [Tezi documentation](https://developer.toradex.com/easy-installer/toradex-easy-installer/loading-toradex-easy-installer).
 For this guide, we will use  the USB OTG approach.

 - Download Tezi [here](https://developer.toradex.com/easy-installer/toradex-easy-installer/download-tezi/).
-Download the lastest release, version 6 for Verdin iMX8M Mini.
+Download the latest release, version 6 for Verdin iMX8M Mini.

 - Then put the SoM in recovery mode: